Nicole0310/Tinder_For_Food/Tinder_For_Food/README.md

 	- README.md

 ### Installation Instructions
-1. Open the git repository in Visual Studio.
-2. Download the Release version of the project.
+1..
+Download the Release version of the project.
-3. OPen the project in Visual Studio.
+2. OPen the project in Visual Studio.
-4. Run the application.
+3. Run the application.

 ### How Data is Stored